yuliaZas/Trivia_website/README.md

 The application has two main commponents:\
 - **Form page :**
 ```
-The palyer fill a form with his name, choosing a category, difficulty and question type(multiple or true/false).
+The palyer fill a form with his name, choosing a category, difficulty and
-Once the player click "Play!", an Ajax request sent to the server.
+question type(multiple or true/false).
+Once the player click "Play!", an Ajax
+request sent to the server.
 ```
 <!--- Add the homepage photo --->

 - **Qustions page:**
 ```
 The client resive a json respone from the server.
-The json composed with the question and a list of פossible answers.\
+The json composed with the question
-Whene the player pick answer, another Ajax request sent to the server, to check whether is the correct one.\
+and a list of possible answers.
+Whene the player pick answer, another Ajax request sent to the server,
-If it is correct answer the player will gain one point to his score.\
+to check whether is the correct one.
+If it is correct answer the player will gain one point to his score.
 When the player click "Next", an Ajax request sent to the server and so on.
 ```
 <!--- Add the questionPage photo --->

 ```
-Each game consists of 5 questions.\
+Each game consists of 5 questions.
-On the fifth question, a "Finish" button appears and by clicking it the player recive a page with his final score.\
+On the fifth question, a "Finish" button appears and by clicking it the player recive a page with
-He also get to play again by clicking the "Play again" button, which will lead him to the Form page.
+his final score.
+He also get to play again by clicking the "Play again" button,
+which will lead him to the Form page.
 ```
 <!--- Add the score photo --->